- Rich Klein

 MONTICELLO - Sullivan County District Attorney Meagan Galligan, who has served in the position since January 2021, will soon announce her candidacy to become a judge in the Third Judicial District, two sources have told The SullivanTimes.

-There are currently two vacancies in the district to be filled in this November's elections.
+There are currently three vacancies in the district to be filled in this November's elections.

 Aside from Sullivan, the district consists of Albany, Columbia, Greene, Rensselaer, Schoharie and Ulster Counties

 Galligan, 40, is a Democrat who was cross-endorsed by the County Republican

 District Attorney Meagan Galligan